 - Using.
 Periods.
 Want a surefire way to kill a conversation?
 Don’t give a student a reason to respond.
 If your objective is to initiate a dialog, end your text with a question.
 We have seen response rates go from less than 1% to over 90% simply by asking a question.

 - Being unavailable for replies.
 If you send out a text campaign, be ready and willing to manage responses.
 This is especially true if you end your message with a question (see #3).
 Students have the expectation that when they respond to a text message, they are starting a quick back-and-forth dialog.
 So be prepared.
 Send to fewer students at one time, if need be.
 On the flip side, if a student initiates a text conversation on say, Friday at 4 p.m., he or she is not really expecting a reply until Monday.
 It is a very different expectation when you initiate the conversation, compared to when they initiate.

 - Diving in without a plan.
 Texting students is legal, but we must be smart about it.
 Texting will be viewed as spam if it feels like spam, regardless of any explicit consent you may have received.
 We all remember oversaturating students with email—and look at where that left us.
 Be thoughtful about who (both individuals and departments) you give access to.
 Students will greatly appreciate the convenience and efficiency of texting, but they will loathe any communication that is not relevant and personal.

 Watch the Higher Ed Live episode, Texting and the Law, to learn more about what legal considerations you need to know before texting your students.
 Or download the podcast:

-Master the art of texting with Mongoose, higher education’s preferred SMS texting platform.
-Elegantly designed and exceptionally intuitive, Mongoose is a game-changing texting solution for your entire institution.
+Master the art of texting with Mongoose Cadence, higher education’s preferred text messaging platform.
+Elegantly designed and exceptionally intuitive, Cadence is a game-changing texting solution for your entire institution.